 Argo sampling noise is a maximum at about 38°N and 40°S due to eddy variability in the WBCE regions.
-Enhanced sampling of the WBCE regions is recommended by Cronin et al. (2009, CWP) for improved accuracy in ocean data assimilation models and for studies of ventilation.
+Enhanced sampling of the WBCE (Western Boundary Current Extension) regions is recommended [13] for improved accuracy in ocean data assimilation models and for studies of ventilation.
 Additional design studies of requirements for Argo sampling in WBCE regions are needed.